 Hi, I know a lot of architecture students who are international as well as engineers but not as many for art.
 I don’t think it’s highly unlikely at all though, Cooper accepts a lot of international students, and I know several people who applied to art and got in even though they literally never had a single portfolio review.
 It’s really all about you and your work as far as I know, also people who I’ve talked to said they actually had negative portfolio reviews where they were told they shouldn’t even pursue art, yet they still got in so honestly the reviews don’t really determine who gets in.
 That’s all I know though, so my best advice is to take your application seriously and just make sure you understand the hometest and everything beforehand.
 I hope this answers your question!

-Anonymous asked: How has Cooper been so far?
+Anonymous said: How has Cooper been so far?

 It’s been good I guess, I mean it’s a lot of work and you have like 30+ hours of studio classes and about 30 more hours of studio work for homework, but it’s honestly a really great environment.
 With the exception of a few people I feel like everyone really tries their hardest and I feel like literally everyone here is on the same level with work so that it’s not super competitive or anything, and honestly everyone is super nice.
 I made a lot of friends here super fast too which is great, and like you basically have all your classes with mainly one section so you get to know people.
 The assignments are kind of what you make of them, and you can really either learn a lot or just kind of make it by.
 I feel like I’ve actually been learning so much, and that I’ve been growing as an artist here.
 And I mean the social life is still pretty good here too.
 Honestly it’s like this thing that just alters between being the best and worst moment for your life, but those low moments help to raise you to success.
 Anyways, I’ll stop now, but it’s pretty great here and nothing like how it was made out to be by other people.

-kiltrout asked: So, how fucking annoying is the new Flickr?!?!
+kiltrout said: So, how fucking annoying is the new Flickr?!?!
 What a disaster...

 It keeps getting worse…

-Anonymous asked: do you have some sort of a hack on your flickr account?
+Anonymous said: do you have some sort of a hack on your flickr account?

 Do I even have a flickr anymore?